 At this stage, the possibility space of this person’s attitudes, preferences, habits, and dreams (what we will call their character) is unbounded in your mind.
 They can say or do anything and it would be a surprise to you.
 You have no expectations of this person.
 And, crucially, they have no expectations of you.

 This is why the initial rush of a new relationship is so thrilling: not only do you feel the excitement of exploration and novelty, more importantly you feel as boundless as your partner’s understanding of you.
 We all contain multitudes, contradictions, mysteries, and surprises.
 Your new partner’s gaze creates a feeling of open sky; you feel wholly seen.

 You feel more than whole: your boundlessness in this person’s mind can even push you to expand your own self-imposed identity.
 Released from your own expectations, you discover a broader sense of self.
 You find yourself sneaking into parties and buying those cheetah print shoes and singing to yourself just for the hell of it.
 You feel more than yourself in the eyes of new love.

 As time proceeds, your structure-loving brain begins to distill your partner’s rhythms, patterns, and preferences.
 This is an involuntary process; we instinctually and automatically categorize.
 Even if our partner were to act and think truly randomly, we would intuit some pattern to their behavior that did not exist.
 Slowly, we shrink the possibility space of their character.
 And they shrink ours.

-This gap, between the messy, expansive, evolving reality of who we are and the boxed, assumed, specific model of who we are thought to be is the central source of conflict in all relationships, be they familial or romantic, friendly or transactional.
+This gap, between the messy, expansive, evolving reality of who we are and the boxed, assumed, specific model of who we are thought to be is the central source of conflict in many relationships, be they familial or romantic, friendly or transactional.

 The question becomes: how do we cultivate and preserve a limitless sense of another human being?